dotnet/dotNext/docs/features/cluster/wal.md

 * `BufferSize` is the numbers of bytes that is allocated by persistent WAL in the memory to perform I/O operations.
 Set it to the maximum expected log entry size to achieve the best performance.
 * `InitialPartitionSize` represents the initial pre-allocated size, in bytes, of the empty partition file.
 This parameter allows to avoid fragmentation of the partition file at file-system level.
 * `UseCaching` is `bool` flag that allows to enable or disable in-memory caching of log entries metadata. `true` value allows to improve the performance or read/write operations by the cost of additional heap memory. `false` reduces the memory footprint by the cost of the read/write performance
-* `CreateMemoryPool` generic method used for renting memory and can be overridden
+* `GetMemoryAllocator` generic method used for renting the memory and can be overridden
 * `MaxConcurrentReads` is a number of concurrent asynchronous operations which can perform reads in parallel.
 Write operations are always sequential.
 Ideally, the value should be equal to the number of nodes.
 However, the larger value consumes more system resources (e.g. file handles) and heap memory.
 * `ReplayOnInitialize` is a flag indicating that state of underlying database engine should be reconstructed when `InitializeAsync` is called by infrastructure.
 It can be done manually using `ReplayAsync` method.